c055/docs/dai_whitepaper.md

 >*__Example 1__: An issuer wishes to issue 100 Dai, and locks Bitcoin with a market value of significantly more than 100 Dai (“excess collateral”) into a CDP.
 The insurance rate is 2% over the following year.
 When the issuer wants to retrieve his Bitcoin, 102 Dai are required to cover the CDP.*

-The Dai deflation means that the market value of the issuance debt will also have increased over time in terms of SDR, and issuers will need to take the deflation into consideration in addition to the insurance fee as the total effective cost of issuing the Dai.
+The Dai deflation means that the market value given in SDR of the issuance debt will also have increased over time, and issuers will need to take the deflation into consideration in addition to the insurance fee as the total effective cost of issuing the Dai.
 The deflation is a transfer of value from the issuer to the Dai holders (as payment for borrowing capital), and the insurance fee is a transfer of value from the issuer to Maker (as payment for insuring the collateral).

->*__Example 2__: An issuer issues 100 SDR worth of Dai (note: this is not 100 Dai) by locking 150 SDR worth of Bitcoin into a CDP.
+>*__Example 2__: An issuer issues 100 SDR worth of Dai (note: not 100 Dai) by locking 150 SDR worth of BTC into a CDP.
 The total effective cost of insurance and deflation over the following year is 5% relative to SDR.
-When the issuer wants to retrieve his Bitcoin, 105 SDR worth of Dai is required to cover the CDP.*
+When the issuer wants to retrieve his BTC, 105 SDR worth of Dai is required to cover the CDP.*

 Issuing Dai can be considered as borrowing capital from the Dai Credit System.
 In practice the issuer is either seeking to take a leveraged long position on the asset used as collateral (margin trading), or is seeking liquidity in a hard currency (such as BTC or USD) without selling the asset used as collateral.
 The last example could be the case of a business collateralizing stock in order to raise short term liquidity for operational expenses.
 In both cases the way the issuer actually obtains the asset that he wants is by first creating the CDP with their collateral and issuing Dai, then selling the newly issued Dai on the market in exchange for their desired asset or currency.
 Dai holders that pay assets and currency in exchange for Dai do this in order to earn capital gains from the Dai deflation and/or use it as a stable cryptocurrency on the Ethereum blockchain.